Updated on 5 May 2023

-When choosing, it is necessary to pay attention to the effectiveness of voice recognition.
+When choosing, it is necessary to pay attention to the efficiency of the voice recognition.

-Whether for voice feedback or for listening to music, the sound should be as good as possible.
+Whether it is a voice assistant or music, the sound should be as good as possible.

 Why trust us ?